Creation of fair and rewarding workplaces

 Target Management System

-Once a year, Nomura Real Estate Development employees complete a questionnaire regarding the skills, performance, personality, and so on of their supervisors and submit the questionnaires to the Human Resources Division.
+Once a year, Nomura Real Estate Development employees complete a questionnaire regarding the skills, performance, personality, etc., of their supervisors and submit the questionnaires to the Human Resources Division.

 Creating Fair Work Environments